 Turf cannot be more than 75% of the rear yard area.
-Do not use turf in a side yard less than 8'.
-No turf within 2' of the alley edge.
+Do not use turf in a side or rear yard less than 8'.

 • A minimum of 50% of the combined side and rear yards must be landscaped with live plant material.